AzarguNazari/Spring-Boot-Hotel-Management-Application-Example/README.md

 # Spring Boot "Microservice" Example Project

-This is a sample Java / Maven / Spring Boot (version 1.5.6) application that can be used as a starter for creating a microservice complete with built-in health check, metrics and much more.
+This is a sample Java / Maven / Spring Boot (version 2.2.6) application that can be used as a starter for creating a microservice complete with built-in health check, metrics and much more.
 I hope it helps you.

 ## How to Run

-This application is packaged as a war which has Tomcat 8 embedded.
-No Tomcat or JBoss installation is necessary.
-You run it using the ```java -jar``` command.

 * Clone this repository
-* Make sure you are using JDK 1.8 and Maven 3.x
+* Make sure you are using JDK 1.8 and Maven
 * You can build the project and run the tests by running ```mvn clean package```
 * Once successfully built, you can run the service by one of these two methods:
 ```
-        java -jar -Dspring.profiles.active=test target/spring-boot-rest-example-0.5.0.war
+        java -jar -Dspring.profiles.active=test target/Spring-Boot-Hotel-Management-Application-Example-0.5.0.war
 or
         mvn spring-boot:run -Drun.arguments="spring.profiles.active=test"
 ```